-- Maintaining designated major roads and streets and other designated routes of travel - Assisting with heavy rescue - Transportation - Debris removal (to include Landfill operations) - Inspection of damaged infrastructure, public and private, for safe occupancy in concert with Planning & Zoning - Maintenance of vehicles and other essential equipment of the various departments and agencies - Development of a plan of priorities to be used during the period of increased readiness that addresses the repair of vehicles and equipment - Maintenance of a reserve supply of fuel, to serve as a resource for qualified equipment operators - Coordinate water requests, as necessary - Additional needs as required - ESF 4: Firefighting Wet Mountain Fire Protection District, Wetmore Volunteer Fire Dept., Rye Fire Protection District - ESF 4 supports and coordinates firefighting activities, including fire protection, mitigation, detection, and suppression of fires within the towns and Custer County.
-It outlines provisions for personnel, equipment, and supplies in support of agencies involved in firefighting operations.
+- Maintaining designated major roads and streets and other designated routes of travel - Assisting with heavy rescue - Transportation - Debris removal - Inspection of damaged infrastructure, public and private, for safe occupancy - Maintenance of vehicles and other essential equipment of the various departments and agencies - Development of a plan of priorities to be used during the period of increased readiness that addresses the repair of vehicles and equipment - Maintenance of a reserve supply of fuel, to serve as a resource for qualified equipment operators - Additional needs as required

+ESF 4: Firefighting - Wet Mountain Fire Protection District, Wetmore Volunteer Fire Dept., Rye Fire Protection District

+ESF 4 supports and coordinates firefighting activities, including fire protection, mitigation, detection and suppression of fires within the towns and Custer County.
+It outlines provisions for personnel, equipment and supplies in support of agencies involved in firefighting operations.
+ESF addresses the specifics of urban firefighting.
 ESF 4 also provides for and assists in the coordination and utilization of interagency firefighting resources to combat wildland fire emergencies.
 Other ESF 4 agencies may be requested to provide mutual aid.